greymd/tmux-xpanes/README.md

                                mv   main-vertical
   -n <number>                  Set the maximum number of arguments taken for each pane of <utility>.
   -S <socket-path>             Specify a full alternative path to the server socket.
-  -t                           Display each argument on the each pane's border as their title.
+  -t                           Display each argument on the each pane's border.
   -x                           Create extra panes in the current active window.
   --log[=<directory>]          Enable logging and store log files to ~/.cache/xpanes/logs or given <directory>.
   --log-format=<FORMAT>        File name of log files follows given <FORMAT>.